-First, you have to accept that you are a sexual being and that you deserve intimacy, sex, pleasure and connection in your life.
-Feeling shameful, guilty, worried or negative towards sex will only promote that frame of mind.
-If you need support to shed that belief try taking with a AASECT Certified Sex Therapist to help you work through your feelings in a supportive setting.
+First, you have to accept that you are a sexual being and that you deserve intimacy, sex, pleasure, and connection.
+Feeling shameful, guilty, worried, or negative towards sex will only promote that frame of mind.
+If you need support to shed that belief, try taking with a certified sex therapist to help you work through those feelings.

-Second, you have to believe that sex and sexual pleasure is something that should happen for you and not for anybody else.
+Second, you have to believe that sex and sexual pleasure should happen for you and not for anybody else.
 Sex is not a servicing activity in which you are solely there to pleasure someone else.
 Sex is an activity that you do for you.
-Believing that you deserve sexual pleasure and sexual satisfaction in your life are cornerstones for being able to achieve intimate sex.
+Believing that you deserve sexual pleasure and sexual satisfaction in your life is a cornerstone of achieving intimate sex.

-Next, we need to talk about your orgasm.
-One of the keys to intimate sex is having an orgasm most of the time.
-Now keep in mind that about 10-15% of the time, naturally occurring sexual dysfunction may occur.
-Usually this is caused by being too tired, maybe being too stressed, possible too much to drink, maybe anxiety, etc. Point being, in order to really connect with having intimate sex you need to allow your partner to pleasure you and you need to be willing to make your pleasure a part of the sexual experience.
+Next, we need to talk about orgasm.
+One of the keys to intimate sex is having an orgasm.
+Keep in mind that about 10-15% of the time, naturally occurring sexual dysfunction may occur.
+Usually, this is caused by being too tired, too stressed, having too much to drink, anxiety, etc. In order to really connect and have intimate sex, you need to allow your partner to pleasure you and you need to be willing to make your pleasure a part of the sexual experience.

 Making time to have an orgasm during sex is a key ingredient for building intimacy.
-It allows you to be vulnerable to your partner and also allows them to touch you and pleasure you to strengthen the bond between you as you coach them on touching you for pleasure and ultimately orgasm.
-Intimate sex is a symmetrical experience with partners taking turns to pleasure each other and look at one another while pleasure is happening.
+It allows you to be vulnerable with your partner and allows them to touch you and pleasure you, sometimes as you coach them, to strengthen the bond between you.
+Intimate sex is a symmetrical experience in which partners take turns pleasuring each other and looking at one another at the same time.

-Next tip, don’t skip the foreplay!
-Many couples I see for couple’s therapy who aren’t having good sex have completely done away with foreplay in their relationships.
+Here's the next tip: Don’t skip the foreplay!
+Many couples I see in couple’s therapy who aren’t having good sex have completely done away with foreplay.
 Foreplay is so important to intimate sex!
 Foreplay is the only part of the sexual script where partners generally take turns pleasuring one another.
-Think about it, the kissing is mutual and the sex is mutual but the foreplay is the only piece of the sexual script where partners can take turns doing something solely for their pleasure.
+Think about it—the kissing is mutual and the sex is mutual but the foreplay is the only piece of the sexual script where partners can take turns doing something solely for their pleasure.

-It promotes feeling desired, it promotes getting aroused and ready for sex and it promotes looking at one another and communicating what feels good through words, hand movements or noise.
-Don’t skip foreplay, it should be a part of your script every time you are sexual to promote intimacy, connection and bonding.
+It promotes feeling desired, aroused, and ready for sex.
+It encourages partners to look at one another and communicate about what feels good through words, hand movements, and noise.
+Don’t skip foreplay—it should be a part of your script every time you are sexual.
 If you feel like you don’t know what you are doing or need to build your confidence around it, ask your partner to give you tips on what feels good to them as you are touching them.

-Another important tip is to make sure you are scheduling and prioritizing time for intimacy in your life.
-Aim to set aside at least an hour a week to spend with your partner in bed, in the shower or in any kind of an intimate setting where you can connect physically.
-Using the excuse of being too tired or having kids is not acceptable.
+Another important tip is to make sure you are scheduling and prioritizing time for intimacy.
+Aim to set aside at least an hour a week to spend with your partner in bed, in the shower, or in any other intimate setting where you can connect physically.
+The excuse of being too tired or having kids is not acceptable.
 The most valuable gift you can give your children is modeling a happy and connected relationship.
-Get the kids out of your bed, put a lock on your door and schedule to spend time with your mate, every week.
+Get the kids out of your bed, put a lock on your door, and schedule a time to spend with your mate every week.
 Yes, weekly!

-Last tip for intimate sex is to physically look at one another and allow your partner to see into your soul or at least into your eyes.
-Be open to the experience of really looking at your partner and really trying to connect with them while you are touching and being touched.
+The last tip for intimate sex is to physically look at one another.
+Be open to the experience of really trying to connect with them while you are touching and being touched.

-The keys to intimate sex include feeling that you deserve sexual pleasure, participating in foreplay, achieving orgasm, scheduling time and locking eyes with your partner.
-Good and connected sex can be a glue that holds your bond together during stress.
-Learning how to have a quality connection and increasing intimacy with your partner will protect the relationship and keep your bond strong.
+The keys to intimate sex include feeling that you deserve sexual pleasure, participating in foreplay, achieving orgasm, scheduling time, and locking eyes with your partner.
+Good and connected sex can hold your bond together during stress.
+Learning how to have a deep connection and more intimacy with your partner will protect the relationship and keep your bond strong.